GingerAvalanche/cookdata_convert/README.md

-# Breath of the Wild Flag Utilities
+# Breath of the Wild CookData Convert
-Game data and save game data flag utilities for LoZ:BotW
+Converts CookData (cooking recipes) from machine code to human-readable format and replaces hashed names with strings (or vice versa).
+For LoZ:BotW

 ## Dependencies
 * A dumped copy of Legend of Zelda: Breath of the Wild (for Wii U or Switch)